open-education-api/specification/docs/community/README.md

 ## Working group

-The Working group is a subgroup of the Community and consists of a number of members.
-The **Working group members** are responsible for (and meet on a regular basis to discuss) topics such as:
+The Working group is a subgroup of the Community and consists of a number of members that meet on a regular basis.
+The **Working group members** are responsible for topics such as:

 * the project roadmap.
-* design and future development of the Open Education API specification (the development has an annual cycle consisting of a minor and a major release).
+* the design and future development of the Open Education API specification (the development has an annual cycle consisting of a minor and a major release).
 * project management.
-* The implementation of new data.
+* the implementation of new data.
 * evaluation of work done (new information implemented by SURF).
 * the Community.
 * promotion of the OOAPI.

-*
-*
-*

 The working group "way of working" is defined in the Governance model, which includes detailed information such as: